Caesars Southern Indiana: History

 Since 1998, Horseshoe Southern Indiana has employed 2,400 people.
 It has been estimated that Horseshoe Southern Indiana has diverted $12 million in lottery revenue annually from the state of Kentucky.
 Because the original charter of the Colony of Virginia gave Virginia ownership of the entire Ohio River, which now forms the border between Kentucky and Indiana, Kentucky (which was split from Virginia in 1792) claims ownership of the entire river, and has often threatened to stop operations of riverboat casinos on the Ohio in neighboring states.
 Notably, a resolution proposed in the Kentucky House in 2002 called for "the purchase of a submarine to patrol the waters of the Commonwealth and search and destroy all casino riverboats."
 However, the non-binding resolution was never on the docket for a vote, and its sponsor said the resolution was in jest to protest Kentucky's ongoing prohibition of casino gambling.

 Due to the ownership of Caesars World having changed hands, Caesars Indiana was run by Starwood Hotels and Resorts, and then by Park Place Entertainment.

 From June 7 to June 19, 1999, the casino was shut down due to a river barge hitting the riverboat and due to excessive silt at its mooring site.
 It shut down again from March 20 to March 23 in 2008 due to unusually high river levels.
 High river levels again caused them to close in March 2011, April 2011 and March 2015, each for a handful of days.

 As part of its continual existence, the State of Indiana requires the casino to give money to two different charitable foundations in Harrison and Floyd Counties.

 In 2002, the Indiana legislature voted to allow casino riverboats to dock permanently.
 From 2002 to 2019, the riverboat never left the dock, except for once per year to prove to the United States Coast Guard that the vessel was seaworthy and could move under its own power.

-Horseshoe Southern Indiana was given as an example to discredit Kentucky governor Ernie Fletcher's claims that Kentucky casinos would enable prostitution during the 2007 Kentucky governors race.
+Horseshoe Southern Indiana was given as an example to discredit Kentucky governor Ernie Fletcher's claims that Kentucky casinos would facilitate prostitution during the 2007 Kentucky governors race.

 In recent years, Horseshoe Southern Indiana has co-sponsored Thunder Over Louisville.

 An earthquake on April 18, 2008, caused the complex to lose electrical power, and it had to rely on backup generators.

 Completed in April 2017, a $13-million renovation refurbished all 503 guest rooms, suites and the hotel lobby.
 The hotel remained fully operational during the renovation.

 In October 2017, ownership of the property was transferred to Vici Properties as part of a corporate spin-off, and it was leased back to Caesars Entertainment.